azerothcore/mod-npc-beastmaster/README.md

 This module allows **all classes** (not just hunters) to adopt and use hunter pets by interacting with a special NPC.
 The NPC provides:
 - Hunter skills (for non-hunters)
-- Adoption of normal, rare, and exotic pets (all loaded from `conf/tames.json`)
+- Adoption of normal, rare, and exotic pets (all loaded from `beastmaster_tames` table)
 - Pet food vendor
 - Stables (for hunters)
 - **Tracked pets system**: view, summon, rename, and delete your adopted pets

+Players can also summon the Beastmaster NPC anywhere using chat commands.

 ## Important Notes

 - You have to use at least AzerothCore commit [3f0739f](https://github.com/azerothcore/azerothcore-wotlk/commit/3f0739f1c9a5289444ff9d62834b7ceb38879ba9).
 - The config file (`mod_npc_beastmaster.conf.dist`) controls rare and rare exotic pet highlighting by entry ID.
-- Tracked pets are stored in the `beastmaster_tamed_pets` table in your world database.
+- Tracked pets are stored in the `beastmaster_tamed_pets` table in your characters database.
 - Profanity filtering for pet names uses `conf/profanity.txt` (reloads automatically if changed).
 - Tracked pets cache is session-based, thread-safe, and updates instantly after rename/delete.